msoham123/ChapterTree/README.md

 - Fully responsive and adaptable UI to any screen dimensions
 - Robust backend for Authentication, Cloud database, Cloud Storage
   - Built-in encryption on database for user passwords
+  - Google Sign In Capabilities
 - Email/Password and Face ID login for extensive accessibility
 - Beautiful dashboard to view, sign-up, remove local and national events
   - Harnesses the power of cloud data persistence
+  - Share events with your friends
 - Dynamic calendar to add events seamlessly
   - Only chapter leaders can track attendance
 - Google Maps API integration to view user's location event destination through markers